jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 of your experiments.
 Once you're finished, you can be certain the services will always be created exactly correctly, no guessing.

+The current set of templates and scripts are in my `AzDevice.IoTHubWorker` project, specifically the `.azure/deploy` directory.

 ### Create Resource Group

-1. Open a powershell window, and change to the `.azure/deploy` directory.
+1. In a powershell window, change to the `.azure/deploy` directory.
 2. Set `$env:RESOURCEGROUP` to the name of a resource group which does not yet exist in your Azure subscription
 3. Run `Create-ResourceGroup.ps1`